5 Common Faults With Biasi Boilers [Problems, Fixes, and What to Do Next]

-When it senses the fan isn’t doing it’s job, it locks out the boiler, and red and green lights start flashing.
+When the switch senses the fan isn’t doing its job, it locks out the boiler, and red and green lights start flashing.

-The first point of call is to check that the fan is operational.
-Fans can sometimes seize.
-And, that’s enough for the air pressure switch to notice the boiler is dangerous, and lock it out.
+The first point of call is to check that the fan is operational, as fans can sometimes seize.
+Such a seizure is enough for the air pressure switch to notice the boiler isn’t operating safely and lock it out.

-This could be sensor > fan, fan > PCB or PCB > sensor.
-Given all parts seem to be in working order, it’s likely wiring is the issue.
+This could be a communication issue between the sensor and fan, fan and PCB or PCB and sensor.
+If all parts seem to be in working order, wiring is the likely issue.

-When a boiler starts to develop issues, it will show a fault code on the display board.
+When a boiler develops an issue, it will show a corresponding fault code on the display board.
 Most of the time it will lock out, need to be fixed, then reset.

-In this case, the Biasi ER 04 fault code relates to water.
+The Biasi error 04 relates to water.
 The problem is either:

 - Limited or no circulation of water

-First, check the boiler’s pressure.
-It should be around 1.5 bar.
-If it’s not, there’s a chance it’s lost pressure, or not been topped up correctly.
-It will need to be filled via the external filling loop.
+First, check the boiler pressure.
+The reading on the pressure gauge should be around 1.5 bar.
+If it’s not, there’s a chance the boiler has lost water pressure, or not been topped up correctly.
+You will need to fill it via the external filling loop.

-#5 – Boiler Makes A Banging Noise, Then Stops Working
+Biasi Boiler Makes a Banging Noise, Then Stops Working — Fault Code ER01

-Older Biasi boilers can develop strange noises, a lot of the time this is banging.
+Older Biasi boilers can start producing strange noises, which often sound like banging.

-If your boiler is making banging noises when it fires up, and showing a ER 01 fault code, there’s a good chance there’s a problem with the burner.
-This could be blocked jets, or carbon build-up.
+If your Biasi boiler is making banging noises when it fires up, and showing a ER 01 fault code, there’s a good chance there’s a problem with the burner.
+The jets could be blocked, or suffering from carbon build-up.

-After taking off the boiler’s casing, a Gas Safe engineer will quickly be able to determine the problem.
+After taking off the boiler’s casing, a Gas Safe engineer will be able to determine the problem quickly.

 A burner that is clogged full of carbon is easy to spot.
-If this is the case, this can be cleaned out.
+If this is the case, the build up is easy enough to clean.

-Once cleaned, the boiler can be reset and this should clear the fault code on your Biasi boiler, so it’s operational again.
+Once cleaned, the boiler can be reset and this should clear the fault code on your Biasi boiler.